michaeljolley/number-one/CODE_OF_CONDUCT.md

 ## Reporting

-If you are being harassed by a member of the Bald Bearded Builder community, or if you observe someone else being harassed, please report the behaviour using our [Code of Conduct Report Form](https://baldbeardedbuilder.com/report/).
+If you are being harassed by a member of the Bald Bearded Builder community, or if you observe someone else being harassed, please report the behavior using our [Code of Conduct Report Form](https://baldbeardedbuilder.com/report/).

 ### THANKS